LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-error-handling.md

 But this is too long and cumbersome.
 Luckily for us, Rust provides [`?` operator] that immediately returns given `Err()` if function goes wrong.

-So above 3 line can be shorten into one-line code.
+So above 3 lines can be shortened into one-line code.

 ```rust
 let qty = item_quantity.parse::<i32>()?;
 ```

 I recommend you to read about [`?` operator] since it is not always applicable.
-Current function must return `Result<T, E>` type, and there must be a way to convert given `ERR(E2)` to `Err(E)`.
+The current function must return the `Result<T, E>` type, and there must be a way to convert the given `ERR(E2)` to
+`Err(E)`.

-Anyway, full code for the exercise is as below.
+Anyway, the full code for the exercise is as below.

 ```rust
 /* file: "exercises/error_handling/errors2.rs" */